frankiesanjana/all-about-penguins/README.md

 ## Concept

+The website has been developed to provide a solution for the following user stories and owner goals.
+User stories are focused around specific needs that users to an informational site are likely to have.
+Owner goals take into account why a potential owner could be interested in developing such a website.

 ### User Stories

 - As a new visitor to the site, I want a site that is attractive, so that I enjoy using the site.